ACCORD: Closing the Commonsense Measurability Gap: Introduction

-Fortunately, counterfactual grounding, in which (at least some) contextual knowledge runs counter to $w^\text{default}$, can mitigate this concern \cite{frohberg2021crass, dasgupta2022language, neeman2022disentqa, chan2023spurious, kondo2023probing, li2023counterfactual, monea2023glitch, tang2023large, wang2023scott, wu2023reasoning, yu2023characterizing, yu2023ifqa, kaushik2019learning}.
+Fortunately, counterfactual grounding, in which (at least some) contextual knowledge runs counter to \wdef, can mitigate this concern \cite{chan2023spurious, li2023counterfactual}.
 However, the effectiveness of counterfactual grounding depends on the degree to which LLMs cease resorting to parametric shortcuts.
-To illustrate this point, we distinguish between two types of counterfactuals (see Table \ref{tab:counterfactual}): \textbf{hypothetical}, in which the context runs counter to a specific scenario but remains plausible under $w^\text{default}$; and \textbf{anti-factual} (AF), in which the context is implausible under $w^\text{default}$.
-LLMs are less likely to spuriously solve anti-factuals compared to hypotheticals precisely because the former are implausible under $w^\text{default}$ and are thus significantly stronger inductive bias mitigators \cite{wu2023reasoning}.
+To illustrate this point, we distinguish between two types of counterfactuals (see Table \ref{tab:counterfactual}): \textbf{\textit{hypothetical}}, in which the context runs counter to a specific scenario, but remains plausible under \wdef; and \antifactual{} (AF), in which the context is implausible under \wdef.
+LLMs are less likely to spuriously solve \orangeemph{anti-factuals} compared to hypotheticals precisely because the former are implausible under \wdef{} and are thus significantly stronger inductive bias mitigators \cite{wu2023reasoning}.

-Reasoning is generally categorized into sub-types \cite{huang2022towards, mialon2023augmented, qiao2022reasoning}, most of which---including analogical, mathematical, logical, and symbolic reasoning---are types of formal reasoning that follows systematic rules and logical processes \cite{huang2022towards}.
-All knowledge needed to solve formal reasoning problems must be provided as explicit rules (see Figure \ref{fig:formal-vs-commonsense:formal}).
+Reasoning is generally categorized into subtypes \cite{huang2022towards, mialon2023augmented, qiao2022reasoning}, most of which---including mathematical, logical, and symbolic reasoning---are types of formal reasoning that follow systematic rules and logical processes \cite{huang2022towards}.
+All knowledge needed to solve formal reasoning problems \textit{must be provided} as explicit rules (see Figure \ref{fig:formal-vs-commonsense:formal}).
 In contrast, commonsense reasoning relies on informal reasoning to fill in knowledge gaps based on intuition and worldly experience (see Figure \ref{fig:formal-vs-commonsense:commonsense}) \cite{huang2022towards, davis2023benchmarks}.
-This makes commonsense reasoning well-suited to our goal, since LLMs learn this worldly experience via pretraining on $w^\text{default}$, which is prone to grounding confounds \cite{wu2023reasoning}.
+This makes commonsense reasoning well-suited to our goal, since LLMs learn this worldly experience via pretraining on \wdef, which is prone to grounding confounds \cite{wu2023reasoning}.
 Commonsense reasoning has a broad scope, and its boundaries are vague and ill-defined \cite{davis2023benchmarks}.
 As a result, it can generally be understood as a catch-all term for all non-formal reasoning.
-However, ``non-formal'' does not imply a lack of reasoning complexity \cite{davis2023benchmarks}.
-Indeed, commonsense reasoning tasks aim to test this informal reasoning ability.
-However, as established above, $w^\text{default}$-grounded tasks cannot distinguish between genuine reasoning ability and mere parametric parroting of a suitable common knowledge solution.